-Our recent manuscript examining the effects of cognitive fatigue on economic decision making is being discussed in mainstream as part of discussion on the effects of fatigue on athletic performance.
+Our recent manuscript examining the effects of cognitive fatigue on economic decision making is being discussed in mainstream on the effects of fatigue on athletic performance.

 We are very happy to congratulate Yoanna Kurnianingsih on being awarded a 'Best Presentation" award at the recent National Psychology Graduate Students Conference!